Get

 Sleeping with your dog can enhance your bond with your pet, but it’s unlikely to be the cause of separation-related disorders.
 Generally, dogs that sleep indoors and closer to owners show fewer aggressive and problematic anxiety behaviors.

-Separation anxiety, or separation-related disorder, is a complex syndrome which can have many different underlying causes.
-The anxiety and distress that dogs show when left alone can be because your dog isn’t used to being away from you, or is scared by something.
-A dog’s personality, genetics and previous experiences also affect how they cope with being on their own.
+Separation anxiety, or separation-related disorder, is a complex syndrome that can have many different underlying causes.
+The anxiety and distress that dogs show when left alone can be because the dog isn’t used to being away from their owner or they are scared by something.
+A dog’s personality, genetics, and previous experiences also affect how they cope with being on their own.

-Research suggests that separation anxiety is not based on “hyper attachment” of dogs to their owners as has been previously thought, but that a different attachment style may be present between dogs with separation anxiety.
-Larger scale studies are needed to fully understand the role that attachment plays in the development of canine separation anxiety.
+Research suggests that separation anxiety is not based on “hyper attachment” of dogs to their owners, as has been previously thought, but that a different attachment style may be present in dogs with separation anxiety.1 That said, larger scale studies are needed to fully understand the role that attachment plays in the development of canine separation anxiety.

-While separation anxiety manifests in a dog’s problem behaviors while their owner is gone, it often includes a desire to be near them when they are at home.
+While separation anxiety manifests in problem behaviors while the dog’s owner is gone, it often includes a desire to be near them when they are at home.
 As a result, dogs with separation anxiety are likely to want to co-sleep with their owners.

 white maltese dog sitting on the bed with his eyes closed near the sleeping owner